 Question 30: Paragraph E

-The answer for this question lies in the following statements found in paragraph E.
+The answer to this question lies in the following statements found in paragraph E.

 “. . . .. . in order to make everything in heritage more real, historical accuracy must be increasingly altered”. (lines 1-2).